About Old Cairo

 Top Nearby Schools & Universities

-Having a central location, there are many schools and universities nearby Old Cairo, Egypt.
+Having a central location, there are many schools and universities nearby in Old Cairo Egypt.
 The schools include the following:

 - Cairo Modern International School